sharapovaaand/UI-writing/README.md

 After reviewing the features and the initial text proposed by the product manager, I decided that the product voice should convey the following concepts:

-- Simple -- Text must convey simplicity as emphasized in the product vision.
+- Simple — text must convey simplicity as emphasized in the product vision.
-- Technical -- For Parallels Browser Isolation Management Portal only.
+- Technical — for Parallels Browser Isolation Management Portal only.
 Since this service is used by system administrators, the text should provide enough technical details for them to work comfortably.
-- Modern -- Most of the previous Parallels products are on-prem, and the move to the cloud should be emphasized by a more modern voice.
+- Modern — most of the previous Parallels products are on-prem, and the move to the cloud should be emphasized by a more modern voice.

 ### Provide the team with guidelines on capitalization and terminology